gresockj/bbende.github.com/_posts/2022/2022-09-24-apache-nifi-1-18-0-parameter-providers.md

 parameter was no longer referenced in the flow, the next Fetch would not return `sys.other`.
 This helps to essentially deprecate any parameters that are removed from the source without invalidating the flow when the parameters are applied.

-### Composed Provided Parameter ContextualSerializer
+### Composed Provided Parameter Contexts

-A powerful pattern, then, is to create separate Parameter Providers as necessary, and simply compose their created Parameter Contexts through inheritance.
+A powerful pattern, then, is to create separate Parameter Providers for different sources, and then simply compose their created Parameter Contexts through inheritance.
 This allows sensitive parameters to originate from a secrets manager, like HashiCorp Vault, and non-sensitive parameters to originate from other sources like Environment Variables or the filesystem.
 In the following simple example, I created an EnvironmentVariableParameterProvider, applied the parameters as non-sensitive, and then